 Only U.S. citizens or foreign nationals legally residing in the United States with an Immigration and Naturalization Service Alien Registration Card (or "green card" -- INS Form I-151/551) may apply.
 Applicants must speak, write and read English fluently.

 Can the Military Help Me Obtain US Citizenship?

 No. The military cannot assist foreign nationals in obtaining admittance into the United States.

 What if I Live Overseas?

 Regulations prohibit the forwarding of recruiting information through international mail, even to U.S. citizens living in foreign countries.
 Use our online form to reach a recruiter electronically.

-The United States Air Force Basic Military Training Program (often called BMT for short), consists of 8 weeks of intense training (not including 4-5 in-processing days) intended to release the potential within an individual and produce the best Airman possible.
+The United States Air Force basic military training program (often called BMT for short), consists of eight weeks of intense training (not including 4-5 in-processing days) intended to release the potential within an individual and produce the best airman possible.

 Yes.
-The more fit you are when you arrive, the better your chances are for avoiding injury and graduating from Basic Military Training.
-Start out slowly and work out at least 3 times a week.
-Focus your training program on situps, pushups, and running two miles.
+The more fit you are when you arrive, the better your chances are for avoiding injury and graduating from basic military training.
+Start out slowly and work out at least three times a week.
+Focus your training program on sit-ups, push-ups and running two miles.

-You can become an officer through the U.S. Air Force Academy, ROTC, OTS, the Airmen Education and Commissioning Program, or Direct Commissioning programs.
+You can become an officer through the U.S. Air Force Academy, ROTC, Officer Training School, the Airmen Education and Commissioning Program or direct commissioning programs.
 See our Air Force jobs page.

-There are six steps: knowing the basic requirements applying for a nomination, complete a candidate questionnaire, complete the candidate kit, secure nomination form congressman or other qualifying authorities, and complete testing.
+There are five steps: knowing the basic requirements applying for a nomination, completing a candidate questionnaire, completing the candidate kit, securing a nomination from a congressional representative or other qualifying authorities, and completing testing.